-ABR: How did you become an expert on sleeping?
+How did you become an expert on sleeping?

-SB: I studied psychology at Loughborough University then spent four years watching people fall asleep at the wheel in a driving simulator for my PhD.
+SB: I studied psychology at Loughborough University, then spent four years watching people fall asleep at the wheel in a driving simulator for my PhD.
 I investigated how different strategies kept them awake and how their driving was affected.
-After that I moved to Australia and spent five years researching fatigue in train and truck drivers and how sleep disorders can impair their performance.
+After that I moved to Australia and spent five years researching fatigue in train and truck drivers, and how sleep disorders can impair their performance.
 These days I prefer bikes and adventure travel to simulators and data collection, but some of the knowledge comes in handy on a long trip.

-ABR: So why do we sleep?
+So, why do we sleep?

-ABR: How much sleep to we actually need?
+How much sleep do we actually need?

-ABR: Are we designed to sleep only at night?
+Are we designed to sleep only at night?

-ABR: So what can happen when we don’t sleep enough?
+So what can happen when we don’t sleep enough?

-ABR: What are the warning signs before things go pear-shaped?
+What are the warning signs before things go pear-shaped?

-SB: Before we become seriously impaired and move towards actually falling asleep, there are many warning signs that alertness is decreasing and its time to take a break.
-When we are tired, we become less communicative, more grumpy and and short tempered.
+Before we become seriously impaired and move towards actually falling asleep, there are many warning signs that alertness is decreasing and its time to take a break.
+When we are tired, we become less communicative, more grumpy and short-tempered.
 While this can be most obviously noticed by another person, you can also recognise the signs in yourself – which is particularly useful if travelling alone.
 How you react internally to what’s going on around you, and what your mood is doing can be a good indicator of your level of alertness.
 We are also more likely to make mistakes in navigation and map reading as well as riding itself, so keeping an eye on where you are and how you are riding are both good ways to monitor what’s going on.

-Tricks and tips for staying alert
+Tricks & Tips for staying alert

-Aside from getting good sleep and making sure you get any sleep disorders or other health problems checked out and dealt with-there are a few tricks that can come in handy when you need to find a way to ride another two hours when you are ready to call it a day.
+Aside from getting good sleep and making sure you get any sleep disorders or other health problems checked out and dealt with – there are a few tricks that can come in handy when you need to find a way to ride another two hours when you are ready to call it a day.

 Caffeine is a psychostimulant which can lift your mood and make you more alert.

-Commonly found in coffee, chocolate and energy drinks, this can be a useful strategy to get you to where you need to be.
+Commonly found in coffee, chocolate and energy drinks, this can be a really useful strategy to get you to where you need to be.
 Energy drinks can be particularly useful since they have a standard amount of caffeine (caffeine content in coffee can be irregular).
 However, strategy is the important part of this – caffeine is a drug with dependency and withdrawal effects like any other.
 So, if you want to use caffeine to its maximum effect for a reason, avoid drinking it socially or as a matter of habit.

 Remember that caffeine can have a rebound effect to make you feel more tired (especially when combined with sugar), and can keep you awake at night.
 So consider the timing carefully.
-Take it about 3/4 through your day so that it can help you get to the end of the journey, but not stop you falling asleep later on.
+Take it about 3/4 through your day so that it can help you to get to the end of the journey, but not stop you from falling asleep later on.

 Water is a vital factor in staying alert when riding.